Remote asset management & 3D visualisation

 3D Geospatial information

-The lifecycle begins with exploration and discovery.
+The iron ore lifecycle begins with exploration and discovery.
 It then extends to drilling hole locations, placing mine sites and digging pits, building haul roads, and setting up heavy equipment such as conveyors and crushing hubs – not to mention the massive railways needed to move the ore to its shipping destination.
 Along the way, assets must be tracked and costs logged.
 Regulators such as the Environmental Protection Agency must be informed every step of the way.
-Precious heritage sites with valuable artifacts must be protected, as do flora and fauna that may be affected by disturbance of the earth.
+Precious heritage sites with valuable artifacts must be protected, along with flora and fauna that may be affected by disturbance of the earth.
 Fortescue must minimise impact to these vital assets, which means that there is almost no room for error in its mining operations.
-Adding to the challenge, Fortescue must account for its entire footprint of hectares cleared as part of its licenses to operate provided by the Environmental Protection Agency.
-Explains Adam Roestenburg, Geographic Information Systems (GIS) administrator for Fortescue, “For instance, we would never want to clear allocated hectares for storing equipment if we could use it for key infrastructure such as conveyor corridors or stockpiles.”
+Adding to the challenge, Fortescue must account for its entire footprint of hectares cleared as part of its licences to operate provided by the Environmental Protection Agency.
+Explains Adam Roestenburg, Geographic Information Systems (GIS) administrator for Fortescue.
+“For instance, we would never want to clear allocated hectares for storing equipment if we could use it for key infrastructure such as conveyor corridors or stockpiles.”

 Until recently, Fortescue relied on traditional 2D maps and PDF files, created by the company’s GIS specialists.
 Updating GIS information was a manual, cumbersome process using the previous web-based portal – a tool that required specialised expertise and training.
 Site surveys were typically conducted on the ground, step-by-step, or through aerial or satellite imagery.
 Creating the physical maps or PDF files took time, and could therefore cause delays while field crews waited for information that could quickly become out of date.
 The 2D maps made it difficult for high-level decision makers and others to understand the context of assets or clearing areas without the benefit of 3D topography.
 Particularly for the Solomon mine, Fortescue’s newest project, accurate 3D visualisation is essential due to its locale in some of Australia’s roughest terrain.